Fox-Time Warner deal could bring the game to ESPN

 Twenty-First Century Fox's plan to buy Time Warner could create an upheaval in the sports television world, creating the first meaningful challenge to Walt Disney Co's ESPN.

 Fox's sports rights include National Football League games, professional baseball games and NASCAR racing.
-In 2015 it gets the rights to women's World Cup soccer and in 2018 the men's World Cup.
+In 2015 it gets the rights to women's World Cup football and in 2018 the men's World Cup.

 Disney's ESPN, with Monday Night Football, Major League Baseball games, NBA games and college football, will still be the team to beat, but for once there might be a match.